yilmazedis/Unit-Test/README.md

 ## Stub vs Mock
 - Stubs don't fail your tests, mock can.
 - Unlike mocks, stubs do not have pre-programmed expectations that could fail your test.
 - A stub is a simple fake object.
 It just makes sure test runs smoothly.
+Just say, with stub you test your Test
 - A mock is a smarter stub.
 You verify your test passes through it.

 ## Dummy